renereimann/HotSpotPopulationAnalysis/README.md

 This projects contains scripts to run a hotpot population analysis.
 By this statistical method it is tested if a population of small p-values exists in a set of p-value results which are non significant on their own.
 As a use case we implement the test for p-values testing neutrino fluxes from different directions in the sky.

+# Import dependencies

+This project dependes on the python packages

+* build-in: argparse, collections, cPickle, glob, os, re, time
+* numpy
+* scipy
+* healpy
+* matplotlib (for plotting)
+* cosmolopy (for plotting, Kowalski plot)
+* FIRESONG (for plotting, Kowalski plot)

+# Analysis Chain

-This will explain how to run the scripts to get a HPA result.
+This section explains how to run the scripts to get a HPA result.

-We need a set of all sky scans, as TS parametrization (instance of parameetrization_fit) and single PS signal trials (in the optimal case also some with very high TS values).
+As input a set of all sky scans, as TS parametrization and single PS signal trials (in the optimal case also some with very high TS values) are needed.

-The procedure will start as following:
+To run the analysis, the following steps have to be executed:

 1. get_warm_spots_from_skylab_all_sky_scans.py